Saddle Pose Yin Yoga Supta Vajrasana - Complete Guide

 top view of a man doing saddle pose yin yoga Supta Vajrasana

-Saddle Yoga Pose stretches the hip flexors and quadriceps.
+Saddle Yoga Pose (Supta Vajrasana) stretches the hip flexors and quadriceps.

 Here’s an expanded guide on how to do Supta Vajrasana, the Saddle Pose in Yin Yoga: